1NF1N18Y/Points-Masternodes/doc/README_windows.txt

 -----
 Unpack the files into a directory and run mergex-qt.exe.

-MERGEX Core is the original MERGEX client and it builds the backbone of the network.
+POINTS Core is the original POINTS client and it builds the backbone of the network.
-However, it downloads and stores the entire history of MERGEX transactions;
+However, it downloads and stores the entire history of POINTS transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-See the MERGEX documentation at: https://docs.mergex.org for more help and information.
+See the POINTS documentation at: https://docs.mergex.org for more help and information.